Menu

 Key Takeaways

 When it comes to premium travel cards, the American Express Platinum has no true rival, but that level of luxury comes with a hefty $895 annual fee.
-The standard sign-up bonus is 150,000 points, which we value at 1.5 cents each.
-Points can be transferred to any of 18 airline partners or 3 hotel partners.
-The Platinum Card also offers one of the most extensive lists of statement credits and travel benefits, but long-term value depends on whether those perks align with your lifestyle and travel habits.
+The standard sign-up bonus is 150,000 points, and the Platinum Card offers one of the most extensive collections of statement credits and travel benefits available.
+Its long-term value depends entirely on whether those perks fit your lifestyle and travel habits.

 Why This Card Could Be Right For You

-This is Amex’s flagship personal travel card, and it's packed with benefits designed for frequent travelers and lifestyle spenders.
-While the $895 annual fee is significant, the sign-up bonus alone can offset it in the first year.
+This is Amex’s flagship personal travel card, packed with benefits for frequent travelers and lifestyle spenders.
+While the $895 annual fee is substantial, the welcome offer alone can offset much of that cost in the first year.
+Whether the card is worth the annual fee in year two depends on if you organically use the various credits, and how much you value the luxury travel perks that come along with it.

 • $200 airline incidental credit

-• $600 hotel credit (on Fine Hotels + Resorts or The Hotel Collection* bookings via Amex Travel) - $300 every six months
+• $600 hotel credit through Fine Hotels + Resorts and The Hotel Collection ($300 every six months)*

-• Access to the Global Lounge Collection for cardholder and 2 guests when you enroll in Priority Pass Select
+• Access to the Global Lounge Collection, including Priority Pass lounges

 • 10 Delta Sky Club visit-days per year